keshav122/dsa-practice/DSA_Series/src/com/roadmap/sorting/Notes.md

 run a inner loop of j from 0 to i-1 => if nums[j] > nums[j+1] swap. set isSwapped to true If no swaps are made , break out of the loop

+## Insertion Sort
+Imagine two regions : sorted and unsorted
+Pick one element from unsorted and place it into the sorted region Similar to how we would Sort a set of playing cards in our hand.

+approach:
+In each iteration,  select an element from the unsorted part of the array using an outer loop.

+place this element in it's correct position within the sorted part of the array.
+Use an inner loop to shift the remaining elements as necessary to accommodate the seleted element.
+This involves swapping until.the seleted element is in it's correct position. continue this process until the array is sorted